Kyle Busch hoping Indy repeat can break long winless streak

 What can he do?
 Busch isn't sure.

 "The thing that's most frustrating is when your car balance is OK, but your speed is off," Busch said.
-"When your car balance feels good and you don't have any speed, there's nothing you can do to fix it, but when your speed is there and your car balance is off the you have something you can fix to make your car faster and then you have a chance."
+"When your car balance feels good and you don't have any speed, there's nothing you can do to fix it.
+But when your speed is there and your car balance is off then you have something you can fix to make your car faster and then you have a chance."

 "We're kind of on the first end of the spectrum right now where the cars are driving pretty good -- it's just that's as fast as I can make it go."